 Cooking in the Classroom and Local Food Taste Tests

-Farm to school cooking resources – To make cooking in the classroom and taste tests in the cafeteria possible, we offer cooking stipends, taste test mini-grants, training resources, and recipes
+Farm to school cooking resources – To make cooking in the classroom and taste tests in the cafeteria possible, we offer training resources and recipes.

 Publications

-Growing Minds Farm to Preschool Toolkit The Toolkit contains all of our preschool resources including lesson plans, “This Week in the Garden: Preschool Edition” activity guides, and “Farm to School Goes Home” parent handouts.
+Growing Minds Farm to Preschool Toolkit contains all of our preschool resources including lesson plans, “This Week in the Garden: Preschool Edition” activity guides, and “Farm to School Goes Home” parent handouts.
 It also includes sourcing guidance, tips for cooking and gardening with young children, and Reach for the Stars with Farm to Preschool: Aligning Early Childhood Environmental Rating Scale (ECERS-R) and Infant/Toddler Rating Scale (ITERS-R) with Farm to Preschool.
-The Toolkit can be downloaded for free or is available for purchase here.
+The toolkit in English and Spanish can be downloaded for free here.

-Growing Minds @ Market (GM@M) Manual– This manual is full of local food and farm based children’s activities perfect for the tailgate market setting, community events, and even classrooms!
+Growing Minds @ Market (GM@M) Manual is full of local food and farm based children’s activities perfect for the tailgate market setting, community events, and even classrooms!
 The manual can be downloaded for free here.

 Special Projects